48 points (or equivalent) is the minimum you will need to be considered for this course in Clearing.

 This HND course in business and management is delivered at Birmingham Metropolitan College over two years, full-time.
 It emphasises learning by doing, so you’ll get practical skills alongside your theoretical learning.
-You’ll study a broad range of business topics such as economics and marketing, alongside specialist management modules.
+You’ll study a broad range of business topics such as finance and marketing, alongside specialist management modules.

 With a HND you can progress in your career or you can stay with us to get a business-related degree.
 Our BA students have gone on to careers in companies such as the NHS and HSBC.